 The Nexus network is a globally distributed proving system that makes zero-knowledge proofs efficient and accessible at scale.
-It functions as a verifiable supercomputer—coordinating computation, verifying results, and rewarding contribution.
+It functions as a verifiable supercomputer that coordinates computation, verifies results, and rewards contribution.

 Why Proofs Matter